jordantoaster/travis-ci-exemplar/README.md

 <https://github.com/marketplace/travis-ci>

 2. Add Required environment variables to the TravisCI CLI or web application, as per your preference.
-These need configured with your personal DockerHub details and desired output Docker image name.
+These need configured with your personal DockerHub details and desired Docker image name.

 ``DOCKER_USERNAME=???``